sami-badawi/shapelogic-typescript/README.md

 ## Status

-Useful as starter project.
+ShapeLogic TypeScript is currently only useful as starter project.

-# Problems
+# Problems and Limitations

 ## Problems with Cross Origin Images